MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_clfs_mgmt_policy.md

 The structure that provides the detailed information about a policy whose <b>PolicyType</b> is <b>ClfsMgmtPolicyLogTail</b>.

-#### LogTail.MinimumAvailablePercentage

-When CLFS management notifies the client to move its log tail, it will specify that the tail be moved to an LSN that leaves at least <b>MinimumAvailablePercentage</b> percent of the log free.
-If the <b>MinimumAvailableContainers</b> member is nonzero, then <b>MinimumAvailablePercentage</b> must be zero.

-#### LogTail.MinimumAvailableContainers

-When CLFS management notifies the client to move its log tail, it will specify that the tail be moved to an LSN that leaves at least <b>MinimumAvailableContainers</b> containers free.
-If the <b>MinimumAvailablePercentage</b> member is nonzero, then <b>MinimumAvailableContainers</b> must be zero.

 ### -field PolicyParameters.LogTail.MinimumAvailablePercentage

 When CLFS management notifies the client to move its log tail, it will specify that the tail be moved to an LSN that leaves at least <b>MinimumAvailablePercentage</b> percent of the log free.
 If the <b>MinimumAvailableContainers</b> member is nonzero, then <b>MinimumAvailablePercentage</b> must be zero.